-Since 1999, the Bozzini Quartet has been an original voice in new, contemporary, experimental and classical music.
-Their skew is radically contemporary, propelling the hyper-creative Montreal scene, and beyond.
+Since 1999, Quatuor Bozzini has been an original voice in new, experimental and classical music.
+Their skew is radically contemporary, propelling the hyper-creative Montréal scene, and beyond.
 Not content to parlay received wisdom, the quartet cultivates an ethos of risk-taking, and boldly venture off the beaten track.
+Quatuor Bozzini stands out with their “extraordinary playing.”
+(Alex Ross, The New Yorker).
 With rigorous qualitative criteria, they have nurtured a vastly diverse repertoire, unbiased by the currents of fashion.
-This has led to over a hundred and thirty commissioned pieces, as well as close to two hundred other premiered works.
-A Bozzini Quartet concert is an art happening, with meticulous and sensuous attention to detail.
+This has led to close to two hundred commissioned pieces, as well as over three hundred premiered works.
+A Quatuor Bozzini concert is an intensely shared experience, with meticulous and sensuous attention to detail.